h-jpj/h-jpj.github.io/_projects/1_project.md

 ---

 This project is about creating a Home-Lab.
-This will host all of my media, act as a cloud storage, video game server and more.
+This will host all of my media, act as a cloud storage using (MariaDB a fork of MySQL), video game server and more.

 <div class="row">